-The is one way to give credit to each stage of the funnel, from first touch to lead conversion to opportunity creation, and gain a deeper understanding of the customer journey.
+The W-Shaped Attribution Model is one way to give credit to each stage of the funnel, from first touch to lead conversion to opportunity creation, and gain a deeper understanding of the customer journey.

 In this attribution model, 30% of the credit goes to the first click, 30% of the credit goes to the click that created the lead conversion, and 30% goes to the click that created the opportunity.
 10% of the credit is given to all other touches.

-It's not enough to just measure time spent on page, because you don’t know if it’s active time or if your content is just sitting open in an idle tab.
-Tracking engaged time lets you know how long users are actively paying attention to your content, and therefore how valuable that content is to your target audience.
+It's not enough to just measure time spent on page because you don’t know if it’s active time or if your content is just open in an idle tab.
+Tracking engaged time lets you know how long users are actively paying attention to your content, and therefore, how valuable that content is to your target audience.
 Are they even seeing your CTA?
 What can you leave out that people aren’t paying attention to, and what do you need to rework?

-High quality websites are judged by search engines as trustworthy and reputable resources.
-Low-quality websites can even , which is why it’s much more important to have fewer high-quality links than dozens of low-quality ones.
+Search engines judge high-quality websites as trustworthy and reputable resources.
+Low-quality websites can penalize your website rankings, which is why it’s much more important to have fewer high-quality links than dozens of low-quality ones.

 Instead of tracking the number of inbound links you're getting, focus instead on these questions: How have certain inbound links helped you rank for certain keywords?
 Is your organic traffic increasing?

 How to measure it: To determine quality links, check whether the site is: